STAFF AND LEADERSHIP

 Emily is a lifelong educator.
 Hailing from Ferrum, Virginia, she grew up in a family of musicians and educators in a region steeped in traditional music.
 She’s worn lots of hats since moving to Charlottesville to teach high school English in 2000, including founding and operating a summer day camp for children and directing a performing arts program at a pre-K – 8th grade Montessori school.
 Emily’s passion is in helping others express their innate creativity.
 Emily holds a B.A. in English and an MAED from The College of William and Mary.

 Jess Knicely, Director of Operations

 A native of Charlottesville, Jess is an Old Time fiddler, and freelance designer.
-She comes from a family steeped in mountain music tradition and harbors a deep passion for the sharing and preservation of traditional arts, music, and Appalachian culture.
+She comes from a family steeped in mountain music tradition and harbors a deep passion for the sharing and preservation of traditional arts and music.
 Jess has previously worked as a Media Archivist, specializing in Old Time music, for the Virginia Folklife Program at the Virginia Foundation for the Humanities.
 Jess also holds experience in business development, marketing, design, merchandising, and art installation as a Senior Visual Manager and Acting District Visual Manager for the retailer Anthropologie.

 Emily Kresky, Community Outreach Coordinator